mavilov/hybrid-query-system/docs/architecture.md

 ## Request and execution flow

 1. User invokes CLI:
-    - Single-query: `node src/start.js "What vulnerabilities does express have?"`
+    - Single-query:

+    ```bash
+    node src/start.js "Is axios secure?
+Can it be exploited?
+Which versions had known vulnerabilities"
+    ```

-    - Interactive: `npm run start` then prompt loop.
+    - Interactive: `npm run start` then prompt within a loop.

 2. `start.js` constructs `App` and initializes (validates DB file + opens connection).
 3. `App` asks `decomposeQuery(query)` to produce a deterministic plan (via Ollama).
 4. Based on plan type: